ZcashFoundation/zebra/book/src/user/custom-testnets.md

 - Genesis hashes, and
 - Target difficulty limits.

+Configuring any of those Testnet parameters except the network name with non-default values will result in an incompatible custom Testnet.

 It's also possible to disable Proof-of-Work validation by setting `disable_pow` to `true` so that blocks can be mined onto the chain without valid Equihash solutions, nor block hashes below their target difficulties.

 All of these parameters are optional, if they are all omitted or set to their default values, Zebra will run on the default public Testnet.